feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 To build an AMD Feature App module bundle, any module bundler can be used that can produce an AMD or UMD bundle.

+How npm dependencies can be shared using AMD is described in the ["Sharing npm Dependencies" guide][sharing-npm-dependencies-amd].

 #### Webpack Module Federation Loader

 To build a [federated module][module-federation], Webpack must be used as module